ilazakis/BuildIt/README.md

 [![Twitter](https://img.shields.io/badge/twitter-buildit-blue.svg?style=flat)](http://twitter.com/cocoapatterns)

-Hassle-free and [URLRequest](https://developer.apple.com/reference/foundation/urlrequest) implementation for your REST endpoints (or any other use).

-Request builder leverages the [URLComponents](https://developer.apple.com/reference/foundation/urlcomponents) structure and exposes a lightweight and easy to use API for URLRequest construction.
+Hassle-free and concise [URLRequest](https://developer.apple.com/reference/foundation/urlrequest) implementation for your REST endpoints (or any other use) through a lightweight and easy to use API.

 - [Features](#features)
 - [Examples](#examples)